- About Us

 Shetal is passionate about giving back to the community.
 She has volunteered for numerous charitable and non-profit organizations in Calgary and Sydney.
 Becoming a member of the Advisory Committee has continued her passion in this regard.

-Adam Pasichnyk graduated from the University of Alberta’s School of Business with a Bachelor of Commerce in 2012, with distinction and a major in accounting.
+Adam Pasichnyk is pleased to have been reappointed to the Lawyer Competence Advisory Committee for another year.
+Adam graduated from the University of Alberta’s School of Business with a Bachelor of Commerce in 2012, with distinction and a major in accounting.
 He then graduated from the University of Alberta’s Faculty of Law in 2015, with distinction, and received numerous awards, including the Felesky Flynn Scholarship in Taxation Law, the Honourable JJ Stratton QC Scholarship in corporate and commercial law, the Anthony (Tony) Cairo Memorial Prize in Professional Responsibility and the Canadian Energy Law Foundation Prize.
-After articling with the Department of Justice Canada and the Public Prosecution Service of Canada, Adam was called to the Bar in 2016.
-Since then, Adam has carried on a general litigation practice with the Department of Justice Canada, with a focus on tax litigation.
-In his spare time, Adam volunteers with the Edmonton Community Legal Centre.
+After articling with the Department of Justice Canada and the Public Prosecution Service of Canada, Adam was called to the bar in 2016.
+Since then, Adam has carried on a litigation practice with the Department of Justice Canada, with a focus on tax litigation.
+Occasionally, Adam volunteers with the Edmonton Community Legal Centre.

-Ivanna Perozak is currently the Director of Education for the Alberta Crown Prosecution Service (ACPS).
-As part of that role, she serves as one of the coordinators for the Justice and Solicitor General’s Articling Program, a position she has held since 2016.
-She graduated from Osgoode Hall Law School in 1993 and was called to the Bar in Ontario in 1995 after articling with the Crown’s Office in Peel Region.
-Ivanna remained with the Peel Crown’s office until 2001 when I moved to Calgary.
-From 2001 to 2011, she was a federal prosecutor with the Public Prosecution Service of Canada.
-In 2011, Ivanna moved to the ACPS as a Crown prosecutor in Specialized Prosecutions (ACPS) (2011-2016) in the Tech Crime Unit.
+Ivanna Perozak is a Deputy Chief Prosecutor in the Appeals & Specialized Prosecutions Office of the Alberta Crown Prosecution Service (ACPS).
+She is one of the coordinators for the Ministry of Justice and Solicitor General’s Articling Program.
+Ivanna graduated from Osgoode Hall Law School in 1993.
+After articling with the Crown’s Office in Peel Region, she was called to the Ontario bar in 1995.
+Ivanna was a prosecutor with the Ministry of the Attorney General in Ontario until 2001, when she joined the Public Prosecution Service of Canada as a federal prosecutor in Calgary.
+In 2011, Ivanna moved to the ACPS as a Crown prosecutor in Specialized Prosecutions and in 2016, she became the Director of Education for the Alberta Crown Prosecution Service (2016-2022).

-Charlene Scheffelmair started as a student-at-law with Davidson & Williams LLP in June 2019 after completing her law degree in Kamloops, B.C.
-Prior to law school, Charlene completed her Bachelor of Education in 2016 as a member of the joint Medicine Hat College/Mount Royal University collaboration program.
-While completing her studies in Medicine Hat she was also a corporate legal assistant.
-Charlene is actively involved in the legal community both nationally and provincially, and is currently the Chair of the Canadian Bar Association National Law Students section.
-She also volunteers her time with the Lethbridge Chamber of Commerce on the convenor and catalyst committees.
+Charlene Scheffelmair is an Associate Lawyer with Davidson & Williams LLP in Lethbridge, Alberta.
+Charlene completed her law degree in Kamloops, B.C. and prior to law school, she completed her Bachelor of Education as a member of the joint Medicine Hat College/Mount Royal University collaboration program.
+While completing her studies in Medicine Hat she was a corporate legal assistant.
+Charlene is actively involved in the legal community both nationally and provincially.
+She also volunteers her time locally on the Board of Directors of the YWCA Lethbridge and District as the Vice President of Governance and Legislation, and the Lethbridge Chamber of Commerce as Chair of the Young Business Professional committee and as a member of the Convenor committee.
+In her free time, Charlene enjoys playing piano, knitting and spending time with her fur babies, Phoebe, Frankie, and Ellie.